-Our overall goal is to restore the previous fescue-dominated grazing field to native warm season grasses and wildflowers in order to benefit wildlife.
+The overall goal of farm owner Scott C. Plein is to restore the previous fescue-dominated grazing field to native warm season grasses and wildflowers in order to benefit wildlife.

 The riparian area is one of the study sites utilized by the Smithsonian Institute’s Virginia Working Landscapes program in which surveys are taken of birds, pollinators and plants.

-This past spring, we were grateful to host Page County high school students who installed native wildflowers along our new river path which meanders through the sycamores and boxelder.
+We are grateful to Page County high school students, the Raw Learning group, Oakbrook Church Stewards of Creation volunteers and others who have installed native wildflowers along the river path.
 The path has become a feature of the riparian area, continually providing new opportunities to observe wildlife, admire the river and enjoy the variety of plants.